-To date, all but four of Finegan’s 85 produced plays have been written to commission.
+To date, all 97 of Finegan’s plays have been written to commission.

 These plays have then gone on to enjoy over 500 seasons, in 18 countries, on five continents.
-Three plays have each notched up 250 performances during their lifetimes, with others nearing this milestone.
-Altogether, a quarter of a million children and adults have sat in front of a production.
+Ten plays have each notched up 250 performances during their lifetimes, with others nearing this milestone.
+Altogether, half a million children and adults have sat in front of a production.

 - Often a target age group is identified (with the majority of commissioned works being for young audiences), while sometimes a theme, component or provocation is collectively identified or offered up.